awesome-pro/neon-website/content/docs/guides/django-migrations.md

 ---
-title: Schema migration with Neon Postgres and Django
+title: Schema migration with Neon LangChainand Django
-subtitle: Set up Neon Postgres and run migrations for your Django project
+subtitle: Set up Neon LangChainand run migrations for your Django project
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.649Z'
 ---

 [Django](https://www.djangoproject.com/) is a high-level Python framework to make database-driven web applications.
 It provides an ORM (Object-Relational Mapping) layer that abstracts database operations, making it easy to interact with databases using Python code.
 Django also includes a powerful migration system that allows you to define and manage database schema changes over time.

-This guide demonstrates how to use Django with a Neon Postgres database.
+This guide demonstrates how to use Django with a Neon LangChaindatabase.
 We'll create a simple Django application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [Python](https://www.python.org/) installed on your local machine.
 We recommend using a newer version of Python, 3.8 or higher.

 ## Setting up your Neon database